 And World Press Photo Foundation's global report, "The State of News Photography" (published in December 2018) states that; 69% of women photographers said that they faced discrimination in the workplace.
 When asked about obstacles to success, they cited sexism (54%), industry stereotypes (53%), and lack of opportunities for women (49%).

-However, in recent years there has been an emergence and a growing number of organizations, networks or databases, platforms and programmes created to highlight, up-skill and celebrate the work of Black women and non-binary photographers.
+However, in recent years there has been an emergence and a growing number of initiatives, networks or databases, platforms and programmes created to highlight, up-skill and celebrate the work of Black women and non-binary photographers.

 Some of these newly emerged platforms which are making it easier to seek out women photographers or are assisting photographers to be industry-ready are African Women in Photography, Lampost Luminaries and Black Women Photographers.
 These are just a few of potentially many others emerging in Africa and the Diaspora.